jsverse/transloco/README.md

 ## Unit Testing

-When running specs, we want the have the languages available immediately, in a synchronous fashion.
+When running specs, we want to have the languages available immediately, in a synchronous fashion.
 Transloco provides you with a `TranslocoTestingModule`, where you can pass the languages you need in your specs.
 For example:

 ```ts
 import { TranslocoTestingModule } from '@ngneat/transloco';